 Safer at 20mph: Let’s look out for each other

-From 17 September 2023, most 30mph speed limits in Wales, are changing to 20mph.
+On 17 September 2023 most 30mph speed limits in Wales changed to 20mph.

 - help to improve our health and well-being now and for future generations

-The evidence from around the world is very clear – reducing speed limits reduces collisions and saves lives.
+The evidence from around the world is very clear – reducing speed reduces collisions and saves lives.

 - 40% fewer collisions